 The Seminar is jointly offered by Prof. Donato Romano (University of Florence), and Prof. Sebastian Vollmer (University of Göttingen).
 The overall objective is to get students acquainted with the concepts of food security and nutrition measurement and analysis.
-The joint seminar aims at providing the students with an overview of economic aspects of undernutrition and obesity.
-Students will learn how undernutrition and obesity are measured, what are the socio-economic determinants of each of them, their consequences on people wellbeing, and policies that can be implemented to address these issues.
+Students will learn how the so called 'triple burden of malnutrition' - consisting of undernutrition, overweight and obesity, and micronutrient deficiencies - is measured, what are its socio-economic determinants, its consequences on people wellbeing, and what policies can be implemented to address this issue.

-SDGs covered in the course are: 1, 2, 3, 10.
+SDGs: 1, 2, 3, 10.